-These subdivisions are further categorised by forest types for the purposes of the FRL according to current national ecological understanding and in order to align with the most appropriate emissions and removals factors (Table 1).
+These subdivisions are further categorised by forest types for the purposes of the FRL according to current national ecological understanding (see Box 1 and Box 2 for more information) and in order to align with the most appropriate emissions and removals factors (Table 1).
 These are:

-- Old Growth Forest: undisturbed forest with no or inconsequential recent human disturbance. - Old Secondary Forest: forest that has regrown on land that was totally or almost totally cleared of its original forest vegetation and is between 20 and 100 years old. - Young Secondary Forest: forest that has regrown on land that was totally or almost totally cleared of its original forest vegetation and is no more than 20 years old. - Older Logged Forest: forest that has been degraded by selective timber harvesting more than 25 years ago.

-- Logged Forest: two subcategories, forest that has been degraded by selective timber harvesting between 1-10 years ago and forest that has been degraded by selective timber harvesting 11-25 years ago. - Mangrove Forest: coastal intertidal wetland forest composed of halophytic tree and shrub species, notably in Gabon the species Rhizophora racemose and Avicennia germinans. - Colonising Forest: natural forest encroachment by forest adjacent to savannahs. - Degraded Forest: forest that is degraded through activities other than selective logging but does not incur a permanent change in land-use such as for example shifting agriculture.
+- Old Growth Forest: undisturbed forest with no or inconsequential human disturbance for at least 100 years (see Box 1). - Old Secondary Forest: forest that has regrown on land that was totally or almost totally cleared of its original forest vegetation and is between 20 and 100 years old. - Young Secondary Forest: forest that has regrown on land that was totally or almost totally cleared of its original forest vegetation and is no more than 20 years old (the Umbrella tree, Musanga cecropioides, is a very fast growing colonising tree in most parts of Gabon it is an indicator of young secondary forest). - Older Logged Forest: forest that has been degraded by selective timber harvesting more than 25 years ago. - Logged Forest: two subcategories, forest that has been degraded by selective timber harvesting between 1-10 years ago and forest that has been degraded by selective timber harvesting 11-25 years ago. - Mangrove Forest: coastal intertidal wetland forest composed of halophytic tree and shrub species, notably in Gabon the species Rhizophora racemose and Avicennia germinans. - Colonising Forest: natural forest encroachment by forest adjacent to savannahs.